google/rekall/docs/Manual/overview.md

 For development it is easier to install rekall inside a virtual env.
 Virtual Env is a way for containing and running multiple versions of python packages at the same time, without interfering with the host system.
+NOTE: Due to the fragility of python dependencies the only configuration which is supported is installing Rekall via virtualenv.
+This is the only way that guarantees that all of Rekall's dependencies are installed with their correct versions.
+Although it is possible to install Rekall to the system python this is fragile and likely to break.

 ```sh
 # You might need to install virtualenv: